kanisterio/kanister/examples/postgres-RDS/README.md

 ### Create Blueprint

-Modify the `rds-restore-blueprint.yaml` file and update the `image` field of the `Phases` to use the docker image build from the previous step.
+Modify the `rds-restore-blueprint.yaml` file and update the `image` field of the `Phases` to use the docker image built in the previous step.

 Create a Blueprint in the same namespace as the controller.